 If your organization has enabled both LMS Integration via LTI and also SSO access, then you have the choice to link the two integrations.
-We generally recommend this because it mean that irrespective of whether your users login via their LMS or their SSO, they will be presented with the same the Video Platform account information.
-In contrast, if Cross Integration with LTI is not setup, a user who uses both their LMS and SSO with the Video Platform will be provisioned with two separate accounts which in many cases isn’t ideal.
+We generally recommend this because it means that irrespective of whether your user's login via their LMS or their SSO, they will be presented with the same Video Platform account information.
+In contrast, if Cross Integration with LTI is not set up, a user who uses both their LMS and SSO with the Video Platform will be provisioned with two separate accounts which in many cases isn’t ideal.

 - Obtain the specific attribute name used in the SAML Response token whose value corresponds to the unique identifier used by the LTI provider (in Step 1 above).
 For example, if the unique identifier is the user's email address, then the linkage attribute might be http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress.
 A complete list of the possible attribute names can be found in the ADFS metadata file, in the Attribute tags.